HLammers/cybo-drummer/README.md

 ###### default output velocity
 * Set the default velocity used when pressing the TRIGGER button
 ###### store back-up
-* Store all programs, device/trigger/preset definitions and settings to the back-up file
+* Store all programs, device/trigger/preset definitions and settings to back-up files
+* Device/trigger/preset definitions and settings from /data_files/data.json are copied to /data_files/back_up.json and program files from the /data_files/programs/ folder are copied to /data_files/programs_bak/
 ###### restore back-up
-* Restore all programs, device/trigger/preset definitions and settings from the back-up file
+* Restore all programs, device/trigger/preset definitions and settings from previously stored back-up files (if any)
 ###### factory reset
 * Restore all programs, device/trigger/preset definitions and settings to initial values
+* Initial values consist of default settings and empty lists of programs, devices, triggers and presets
 ###### about
 * Show what version of Cybo-Drummer you’re using<br clear="right"/>